AndyJasonowicz-IPHC/fst-gl/README.md

 # fst-gl

-A program to parse vcf/bcf files and estimate allele frequencies and fst using Phred-scaled genotype likelihoods (PL).
+A program to parse vcf/bcf files and estimate genotype and allele frequencies and fst using Phred-scaled genotype likelihoods (PL).

 ## Installation
 We provide a binary that can be found in the [releases](https://github.com/AndyJasonowicz-IPHC/fst-gl/releases).
-This release bundles htslib and the compression libraries needed to run ```fst-gl```.
-It does require OpenMP to be installed.

 ### Build from source
 ```fst-gl``` can be built from source as well.